JoeWillbe/LCMnet/README.md

 # LCMnet
-Source code for the paper "A Latent Code Based Multi-variable Modulation Network for Susceptibility Mapping‘’
+Source code for the paper "A Latent Code Based Multi-Variable Modulation Network for Susceptibility Mapping‘’
-## A Latent Code Based Multi-variable Modulation Network for Susceptibility Mapping
+## A Latent Code Based Multi-Variable Modulation Network for Susceptibility Mapping
 The implementation of LCMnet for QSM reconstruction network  <br />
 This code was built and tested on Centos 7